 The saying goes, healthy body, healthy mind.

 While plenty of businesses get the first part right, it’s shocking how many neglect the mental health of their workforce.
 Each year, one in five Australians will experience a mental illness.
 14% of all Australians will suffer from an anxiety disorder in any given 12-month period and 4% will face a major depressive episode.
-As a result of this, 27% of the total years lost due to disability in Australia is mental illness related stress leave.

 Simply put, a lot more people suffer from mental illness than you may think and it’s costing your business more than you may assume.
 It is highly likely that as a manager, you will supervise a worker with mental illness at some point in your career – whether you know it or not.
 While most minor disorders can be managed without impacting on job performance. just like with a physical ailment, the more severe the illness, the higher impact it has.
 The mental wellbeing of any workforce is important and choosing to create a safe workplace that does not ignore mental health can only have positive outcomes.